BTS’ Impact on K-Pop Choreography: Redefining Dance Standards in 2026

 The Evolution of BTS’ Choreography: From Debut to Global Icons

-When BTS debuted in 2013 under BigHit Entertainment (now HYBE), their choreography was raw, energetic, and heavily influenced by hip-hop.
-Songs like 'No More Dream' showcased their street dance roots, with powerful, synchronized moves that reflected their youthful rebellion.
-Over the years, however, their dance style evolved into a sophisticated blend of genres, incorporating contemporary, jazz, and even traditional Korean dance elements.
+When BTS debuted in 2013 under BigHit Entertainment (now HYBE), their choreography felt raw and energetic, heavily rooted in hip-hop.
+Songs like 'No More Dream' showed off their street dance background—powerful, synchronized moves that matched their rebellious young energy.
+Over the years, their style shifted into something more refined, mixing contemporary, jazz, and even traditional Korean dance elements.

 Setting New Standards for K-Pop Dance